x-square/data_analytics/24-01-advanced-data-analytics.md

 Data Science Manager\
 TikTok

 (P.S.
-Don’t forget about the company-sponsored lunch on Friday.
+Don't forget about the company-sponsored lunch on Friday.
 The food is always fantastic.
-It’s a great opportunity to meet more of our wonderful co-workers.
+It's a great opportunity to meet more of our wonderful co-workers.
 Our team meets in the lobby around noon.
 Please join us!)

 ### Specific project deliverables